 Phone: (03) 8572 3650

-Australia’s first clinical trial of stem cell infusion from cord blood as a possible treatment for cerebral palsy (CP) recruited in Melbourne.
-The study, led by the Murdoch Childrens Research Institute (MCRI) and took place at the Royal Children's Hospital in Melbourne, was the first step in a promising process that aimed to find out whether sibling cord blood infusion is both safe and efficacious for children with the condition.
+Australia’s first clinical trial of stem cell infusion from cord blood as a possible treatment for cerebral palsy (CP) is currently recruiting in Melbourne.
+The study, led by the Murdoch Childrens Research Institute (MCRI) and taking place at the Royal Children's Hospital in Melbourne, is the first step in a promising process that aims to find out whether sibling cord blood infusion is both safe and efficacious for children with the condition.

-The study, funded by the Cerebral Palsy Alliance Research Foundation and Cell Care, recruited children with CP and aged 1 to 16 years who have the cord blood of a sibling stored in one of Australia's private family cord blood banks.
+The study, funded by the Cerebral Palsy Alliance Research Foundation and Cell Care, is currently recruiting children with CP and aged 1 to 16 years who have the cord blood of a sibling stored in one of Australia's private family cord blood banks.

 The study has been approved by the The Royal Children’s Hospital Melbourne Human Research Ethics Committee and is listed on the Australian and New Zealand Clinical Trial Register.